System Design Space

 SemVer after 1.0

-Since the 1.0 release, Elixir has followed semantic versioning and remains compatible within v1.
+Since 1.0, Elixir follows semantic versioning and keeps compatibility promises within v1.

 Releases every 6 months

-New minor versions are released approximately twice a year, around May and November.
+New minor versions are published roughly twice a year, usually around May and November.

 Apache 2.0

-Elixir source code is licensed under Apache 2.0 and maintained by the language team.
+Elixir source code is distributed under Apache 2.0 and maintained by the language team.

 Participants in the story